 Houston police officer, part of Harvey response, confirmed dead

-A Houston police officer has been confirmed dead after he drowned in floodwaters from Tropical Storm Harvey that left him trapped in his vehicle.
+A Houston police officer died after he drowned in floodwaters from Tropical Storm Harvey on Sunday, after his wife urged him to not go to work because the conditions were so bad, the police chief said on Tuesday.

 Sgt.
-Steve Perez, 60, died on Sunday morning during Harvey, Houston Mayor Sylvester Turner confirmed during a news conference Tuesday.
-Perez was heading to work when he was caught in floodwaters.
+Steve Perez, 60, died Sunday morning after his patrol vehicle got caught in floodwaters and trapped him, Houston Mayor Sylvester Turner and police chief Art Acevedo confirmed during a news conference.

+"His wife had told me she had asked him not to go in [to work].
+She told him not to go because the conditions were so bad.
+His response was, 'We got work to do,'" Acevedo said.

-"He was trying different routes, and took a wrong turn," one unidentified high-ranking official told the Houston Chronicle on Tuesday.
+An unidentified official told the Houston Chronicle that Perez "was trying different routes, and took a wrong turn."
 Turner tweeted that Perez drove two and a half hours ahead of work, looking for a safer route to report for duty.

+Houston Police recovered Perez's vehicle at 8 a.m.
+Tuesday morning.
+Acevedo said rough waters made it dangerous to recover Perez's body Monday night.

+"We made a decision to leave the officer there, waiting until the morning.
+Because as much as we wanted to recover him last night, we could not put more officers at risk," Acevedo said as he held back tears.

 Perez's wife said the police sergeant told her "I've got work to do" when she asked him to reconsider going to work, Turner tweeted.